To help us provide you with free impartial advice, we may earn a commission if you buy through links on our site. Learn more

 How we test mattresses

 How better to test a mattress than to sleep on it.
-Though, we don’t just put our feet up for eight hours, there are also a number of key factors we take into consideration.
-Alongside comfort and support, we look closely at firmness and temperature control – though we also focus on edge support and motion isolation when needed.
+We don’t just put our feet up for eight hours, though: there are a number of key factors we take into consideration.
+Alongside comfort and support, we look closely at firmness and temperature control – although we also focus on edge support and motion isolation when needed.

 Testing a cooling mattress

-To illustrate, when taking temperature into account, all-foam ones might feel warmer than some of its counterparts, which makes them a less viable option for those who may overheat at night.
+To illustrate, when taking temperature into account, all-foam ones might feel warmer than some of its hybrid or pocket-sprung counterparts, making them a less viable option for those who may overheat at night.

 Where you place your mattress – whether that be on a sprung slatted bed, durable divan base or even the floor – will have an effect on how the mattress feels beneath you.
 And though we are not able to test a variety of bed bases when reviewing a mattress, we will always factor it as part of our decisions.